-under a mild regularity assumption on the unknown boundary interface (refer to succeeding sections for the exact meaning of the terms).
+under mild regularity assumptions on the unknown interface boundary (refer to the succeeding sections for the precise meaning of the terms).
 For the Eulerian derivative, our main result is provided by Theorem~\ref{thm:state_shape_derivative_weak_assumptions} (see also Theorem~\ref{thm:state_shape_derivative}) in subsection~\ref{subsec:rigorous_computation}.
 For the optimality condition with respect to $\mu$, the main result is given by Theorem~\ref{thm:optimality_result} in subsection~\ref{subsec:first_order_optimality_condition}.